Shruti-Mahato/SRAM/README.md

 ### 4. Sense Amplifier
 - The sense amplifier is used to sense the voltage difference between the bitlines and amplify it to drive the digital circuits.
 There are different types of sense amplifiers which is used in the SRAM design depending upon the application.
 In this project, a differential based sense amplifier is implemented as shown in figure 8.
 - Initially, during the precharge, the node voltage for BL and BLB is charged upto vdd, which is a input to the M2 and M3 transistor.
-Constant I is provided to the M0, which is in Saturation region and it behaves like a current mirror circuit.
+Constant current (I) is provided to the M0, which is in saturation region and it behaves like a current mirror circuit.
 So, the same current will flow from M1.
 Similary we can see that M4 also acts as current mirror circuit.
-So, the same I will flow from M5.
+So, the same current will flow from M5.
 Therefore, we can say that the M1 current is equally divided into two paths beacause of the circuit symmetricity.
 - Now, During the read operation if there is a small voltage difference between the bitlines ‘BL’ and ‘BLB’.
-Then, the Vgs for M2 or M3 will be effected which will leads to change in I flowing through that transistor (M2/M3).
-As M4 and M5 are in series with M2/M3 So the overall I will get affected on that path.
-Now to maintain the KCL, the sum of I from both the paths i.e., M2,M4 and M3,M5 should be equal to I of M1.
+Then, the Vgs for M2 or M3 will be effected which will leads to change in current flowing through that transistor (M2/M3).
+As M4 and M5 are in series with M2/M3 So the overall current will get affected on that path.
+Now to maintain the KCL, the sum of current from both the paths i.e., M2,M4 and M3,M5 should be equal to the current of M1.
 So, this extra I will either charging the node C of I0, or discharging the C depending upon the read value.
 - Now, this small voltage difference is amplified by the sense amplifier and the buffer converts the output to rail-to-rail voltage levels (vdd to 0).
 The gain of the amplifier and the threshold of the buffer is designed very carefully to achieve this function.

 | ![image](https://github.com/Shruti-Mahato/SRAM/assets/119694274/e20217e6-78f0-47a7-899e-e3c207d07ad1) |
 | :---: |
 | Fig.8: Circuit diagram of Sense Amplifier |

-> #### To view the schematic for Sense Amplifier, click [here](Images/Schematic_Sense_Amplifier.png)
+> #### To view the schematic for Sense Amplifier, click [here](/Images/Schematic_Sense_Amplifier.png)

 The gain of a sense amplifier in an SRAM (Static Random-Access Memory) is typically characterized by the ratio of the output voltage swing to the input voltage difference.
 The sense amplifier is a crucial component in the read operation of an SRAM cell.
 Therefore it's gain directly impacts the read stability and speed of the SRAM cell.
 The higher the gain, the more quickly it can detect and amplify the small voltage difference between the bitlines (BL and BLB) when reading data from the SRAM cell.
 This results in a faster read operation because it reaches the decision point (logic high or low) more rapidly, reducing the read access time.
 In this case, the gain is around 30dB, as shown in Figure 9.